Highpoint2000/TEFLoggerApp/README.md

 - Copied CSV files are located in the /Downloads/URDS folder on the smartphone
 - The app is able to continue logging in the background.
 To do this, you may need to adjust the energy saving options in your smartphone!
 - Individual files are merged before uploading

+## History:

+### Version 2.0 (only works from TEF Firmware from v2.11.21 and Android Smartphones!)

+- URDS Uploader integrated with copy functions
+- MAP view of identified stations
+- Switch between day and night design
+- Notifications about available app updates
+- Code and UI optimizations